 Psilocybin and the brain

-When psilocybin from truffles or mushrooms is converted into psilocin in the body, a special journey through the brain starts.
-This active molecule attaches mainly to the 5-HT₂A receptors, which are present in high concentration in various brain regions.
-The result is a chain of changes in perception, emotion and consciousness, which together explain the intensity and depth of a psychedelic experience.
-To understand why a psilocybin session can have such a powerful effect, it is valuable to look at how psilocin exerts its influence per brain region.
-In this blog, we will take you step by step through the most important links in the brain.
-We go from the neocortex to the amygdala and from the hippocampus to the vagus nerve.
-Find out how their cooperation makes the unique experience of a truffle trip possible.
+When psilocybin from truffles or mushrooms is converted into psilocin in the body, a remarkable journey through the brain begins.
+This active molecule binds primarily to the 5-HT₂A receptors, which are present in high concentrations in various brain regions.
+The result is a chain of changes in perception, emotion, and consciousness, which together explain the intensity and depth of a psychedelic experience.
+To understand why a psilocybin session can have such a powerful effect, it's valuable to examine how psilocin exerts its influence on each brain region.
+In this blog post, we'll take you step by step through the brain's most important pathways.
+We'll go from the neocortex to the amygdala and from the hippocampus to the vagus nerve.
+Discover how their interaction makes the unique experience of a truffle journey possible.

 Neocortex